 Ms. Wanda Tyler, Director of Intercultural Affairs, Ledonia Wright Culture Center, Wednesday, 1 November

-Mr. Tom Braswell and Ms. Maria Modlin, Curators, African Art Collection, Gray Gallery, Monday, 6 November
+Mr. Tom Braswell, Ms. Maria Modlin, Curators, African Art Collection, and Dr. Joseph Hellweg, Diadie Bathily, and Caph Guei, Jenkins, Gray Gallery, Monday, 6 November

 Dr. Lathan Turner, Associate Director, Office of Student Transitions, AAAS, Friday, 10 November